 This is the 2018 BMW i3’s most painful aspect.
 A base i3 retails for $48,750.
 The range extender adds $4,600.
 Jumping up to the i3S, a more interesting car is most respects, will set you back $52,350.
 Tack on the same premium for the range extender and you’ve got yourself a $56,950 super-urban super car.

-My tester included the red paint job, black wheels, the wood, the driver assistance and premium packages and glass roof for a grand frightening total $66,145.
+My tester included the red paint job, black wheels, the wood, the driver assistance, and premium packages and glass roof for a grand frightening total of $66,145.
 Ouch.
 This is a lot of money and it’s difficult to say that there’s real value in the product.
-It’s fault, and what makes it great at the same time, is the use of many exotic materials including carbon fibre.
+Its fault, and what makes it great at the same time, is the use of many exotic materials including carbon fibre.
 If you’re willing to spend the money on an i3, best to get the S with the range extender and avoid options and packages.

-All i3 have an AC Synchronous electric motor in the rear.
+All i3s have an AC Synchronous electric motor in the rear.
 The i3’s develops 170 horsepower and 184 lb.-ft. of torque.
 The i3S is gifted thanks to its 184 horsepower and 199 lb.-ft. of torque.
 Both get a 33 kWh battery pack which is good enough for approximately 180 to 200 km of EV range.
 The range extender (RE) is a 2-cylinder gasoline unit (attached to a 7.2-litre fuel tank) that has no direct contact with the drive wheels.
-It increases total range to just shy of 300 km.
+It increases the total range to just shy of 300 km.